 On the other hand, good nutrition has been linked to good vision.
 It is preferable to consume a range of fruits, vegetables, and other foods that are high in vitamins and antioxidants.
 The nutrients found in leafy greens, especially spinach, kale, broccoli, and collard greens, preserve your vision and may even stave off some eye conditions like dry eyes, age-related macular degeneration, etc. Our eyes also benefit from eating foods high in omega-3 fatty acids, such as walnuts and salmon.

 In addition, a balanced diet rich in a range of nutrients can also help you keep your blood sugar and weight within healthy levels, and let you stay away from illnesses like type 2 diabetes and high blood pressure that can cause eye issues.

 Have Enough Sleep

 Longer daylight hours can occasionally result in less sleep, and insufficient sleep can make it difficult to focus on a range of tasks, including those that call for your visual attention (like reading, driving, etc).
 Rubbing your eyes while you are drowsy might introduce irritants or bacteria to your eyes, and tired eyes can often feel dry and irritated.

-Protect Eyes With Low Vision
+Protect Eyes With Visual Problems

 As medical knowledge advances and new technologies develop, our understanding of vision loss and eye health, and how best to treat it are constantly improving.
 Do not forget to keep your eye health in mind as you enjoy your summertime.
 Especially for those visually impaired people.
-Low vision individuals’ eyes are more fragile and sensitive, making vision loss or eye problems more likely if they are not adequately protecting their eyes from potentially harmful UV rays.
+Low vision individuals’ eyes are more fragile and sensitive, making vision loss or visual problems more likely if they are not adequately protecting their eyes from potentially harmful UV rays.